edithturn/percona-cfp-tracker/README.md

 - `scripts/` pipeline and utilities
 - `.github/workflows/` scheduled daily run (optional)

-## External ID (stable key)
-- Format: `source :: normalized-hyperlink :: event_start`
+## Matching key (URL-based)
-- URL normalization: lowercase scheme/host, strip query/fragment (utm, etc.), drop trailing slash.
+- We match items by normalized URL (lowercase host/scheme, strip query/fragment, drop trailing slash).
-- Rationale: avoids churn when names/cities change; IDs stay stable across minor edits.
+- If a source changes an event URL, a new page will be created and the old one will be marked Closed during reconcile.

 ## Requirements
 - Python 3.11+